Chronology of Video Game Systems

 (month unknown)

-• At Nintendo, Sigeru Miyamoto designs the Donkey Kong game, based on films King Kong and Beauty and the Beast.
+• At Nintendo, Sigeru Miyamoto designs the Donkey Kong video game, based on films King Kong and Beauty and the Beast.
 The character "Mario", a construction worker, is created.
 [43.51] [124.49]

 May